HwWobbe/WipHww/README.md

 # WipHww

+# 2020.12:
+* I'm hoping that the Xmas-NewYear holiday will give me some clean-up time.

 # 2020.11:
 * try using DiigoH as a central site switch
 * Switching to Chrome as a temporary solution to the Saver(s) issue